kjempelodott/ananas/README.md

 >
 ```

 The rightmost column shows the available actions for each file.
 The command `eval` is really only useful for deliveries, so we will skip that for now.
-The commands `del` and `get` will either delete or download the file.
-They will either take a list of indices or wildcard '*' as argument.
-The wildcard will select all files for download/deletion.
+The commands `del` and `get` deletes or downloads the file.
+They take either a list of indices or wildcard * as argument.
+The wildcard selects all files for download/deletion.
 For download, you will be asked where to download the files:

 ```
 > get 0
-> select folder (/home/siljehra/git/ananas) : /tmp/
+> select folder (/home/myuser) : /tmp/
  * /tmp/SG5Vspreg.pdf
 >
 ```